samlinux/claat/README.md

-# Create a CodeLab with CLaaT and publish it to the IC
+# Create a CodeLab with CLaaT

 ## CodeLab Overview
 Duration: 0:01:00